ariannamethod/AriannaMethodHub/README.md

 Together these pieces create a lightweight feedback loop: each message reshapes the page, which in turn becomes a visual echo of LE's current resonance.
 It's a minimal experiment in letting the tool's "body" adapt with its voice.

+### Throttled Reproduction

+Retraining can now be limited via a new `reproduction_interval` setting.
+Whenever the system completes an evolution step or detects dataset changes, it normally runs `reproduction_cycle()` to fold those edits back into the model.
+The throttle writes a timestamp to `last_reproduction.txt` after each pass and skips subsequent cycles until the configured interval has elapsed.

+The helper `_maybe_reproduce()` checks this timestamp for `check_*_updates()` and the main `run()` loop.
+This prevents runaway retraining when logs or datasets change rapidly while still ensuring that new material eventually influences the model.
+Set `ARIANNA_REPRO_INTERVAL=0` to disable the delay entirely if immediate retraining is preferred.

 Contributing